-Owned by the Eastern Band of the Cherokee, Harrah's Casino now has live blackjack, roulette, craps, and poker games along with some 5,000 electronic gaming machines in a huge casino the size of more than three football fields.
+Owned by the Eastern Band of the Cherokee, Harrah's Casino has live blackjack, roulette, craps, and poker games along with some 5,000 electronic gaming machines in a huge casino the size of more than three football fields.
 At the new entrance, five-story columns surround a 75-foot colored waterfall, highlighting a 140-foot, hi-def TV screen.
-The casino is truly a great smoky experience—except for a small smoke-free area, the casino allows cigarette and cigar smoking.
+The casino is truly a "great smoky" experience: except for a small smoke-free area, the casino allows cigarette and cigar smoking.

-Alcohol also is now available in restaurants, bars, and in the casino at Harrah's, the only place on the Cherokee Indian Reservation where alcohol is sold.
-Ruth's Chris Steak House, Paula Deen's Kitchen, Johnny Rockets, Brio Tuscany Grille, and other restaurants in the casino (the restaurants are smoke-free) and connected hotel provide a good choice of dining.
-Big-name stars such as Hank Williams Jr., Willie Nelson, and Scotty McCreery provide entertainment at the casino's new theater, which seats 3,000.
-A $650 million expansion has doubled the size of the hotel, making it the largest in the state of North Carolina.
-A new 1,132-space parking deck allows easier access to the casino and hotel, though it can be quite a hike (parking is free, valet parking is $12).
+Alcohol is available in the casino and its restaurants and bars (the rest of the Cherokee Indian Reservation is dry).
+You'll find Ruth's Chris Steak House, Johnny Rockets, Uno Pizzeria, Brio Tuscany Grille, and other restaurants (all smoke free) in the casino and connected supersized hotel.
+Big-name stars such as Hank Williams Jr., Willie Nelson, and Reba McEntire provide entertainment at the casino's 3,000-seat theater.
+A $650 million expansion completed in 2012 doubled the size of the hotel, making it the largest in the state of North Carolina.
+A new 1,132-space parking deck allows easier access, though it can be quite a hike (parking is free, valet parking is $12).
 The tribe is building a second casino and hotel complex about an hour away in Murphy, North Carolina.